Search This Blog

 We need to focus on the sustainable.

 When I was a kid, I bought a book of Nostradamus' Prophesies.
-It included the original French which I studied in school so it was a kind of practice to really delve into these, but it also the English translations so I could check my work.
+It included the original French which I studied in school so it was a kind of practice to really delve into these, but it also had the English translations so I could check my work.
 I remember the dread I felt as I read how the "city of hollow mountains" would "plunge" into a "cauldron."
 This was years before the World Trade Center sunk.

 Granny, youngest in her family, told me that her mom's face sunk darkly.
 She glanced at that man, stopped, and leaned down on her knees for a moment.
 That's when Granny's mom, my great grandmother, thought about it and slowly shook her head and admitting that it was possible.
 It sometimes seemed inevitable and one could never know for sure.
 Perhaps the end of the world was coming.
 "But you know something?" she said, "I just don't think so."